johnpenny/homebridge.owntone.virtualradio/README.md

 # Homebridge – OwnTone – Virtual Radio

-## IMPORTANT
+## IMPORTANT - BBC Radio Playlists URLs Have Changed
 If the plugin has stopped working with the example BBC playlist it will be because after September 2023 the BBC has changed its radio streaming service.
-You do NOT need to update the npm package, simply replace the playlists in OwnTone with the new ones in this repo.
+You do NOT need to update the npm package, simply replace the playlists in OwnTone with the new ones in this repo, and then reboot Homebridge twice to rectify the accessories.
+Hopefully such a wholesale change will be rare.

 ## What Does It Do?
 - It creates virtual 'Radio' devices that can be placed in appropriate rooms, and activated via Siri